gsemet/txrwlock/README.rst

 Usage
 -----

-An Inlinecallbacks deferred that needs "read" access to a share use thes following pattern:
+An Inlinecallbacks deferred that needs "read" access to a share use the following pattern:

 .. code-block:: python